metnversi/linux-config/README.md

 ```
 after done installed all package for emacs, you can comment them out again to avoid refrshing package each time start up.

-## License:
-This configuration does not have a specific license.
-It combines publicly available code, and you are free to use it for your own purposes since the source code is public.